IBE160/SG-Awesome-like-KI/docs/brainstorming-sessions/brainstorming-3-7.md

 ## Idea Categorization

-*This section can be completed in a future session.*

 ### Immediate Opportunities
 - **Personalized quiz "workout plans" (daily vs. bootcamp)**
   - *Success Metric:* At least 50% of all quizzes taken utilize either the 'daily' or 'bootcamp' mode.